mesoscope/cellpack/docs/RECIPE_SCHEMA.md

 ### placeMethod

 _Optional `enum`_.
-One of `"jitter"`, `"spheresBHT"`, `"pandaBullet"`..
+One of `"jitter"`, `"spheresSST"`, `"pandaBullet"`..
 Default: `"jitter"`.

 Will be use if placeMethod isn't in an ingredient setup

 `"jitter"` uses a simple algorithm developed by GJ, M-A-A, MS, and LA to test if a single sphere, sphere-tree, or other primative (box and cylinder) are colliding with masked/unallowed points on the grid...
 I can't recall all of the allowed types, but check the input parameters that it accepts.
 I believe there is also an option to perform simple collisions directly between primatives, e.g. sphere-sphere, sphere-box, sphere-cylinder, cylinder-box, and spheretree-others

-`"spheresBHT"` gets the sphereTrees of the potential colliding neighbors, and does an efficient sphereTree-sphereTree collision detection of the sphereTree for the object being packed against the sphereTrees of each neighbor- returns false if a collision is detected
+`"spheresSST"` gets the sphereTrees of the potential colliding neighbors, and does an efficient sphereTree-sphereTree collision detection of the sphereTree for the object being packed against the sphereTrees of each neighbor- returns false if a collision is detected

 `"pandaBullet"`  Python wrapper for Bullet Physics Engine (popular in ~2010 and used by C4D, Maya, Blender, etc) that provides a variety of object-object collision detection, including collision min/max overlap distance, etc. Allows relaxation in its own loop, springs, rejection, meshes, primitives, etc.